-- 6.6.2.
-Fees.
-The applicant shall deposit cash, a certified check, bank check or letter of credit, to cover all of the County's expenses in reviewing the Traffic Impact Assessment, engaging consultants, and as applicable pursuant to Table 4-1, for a Hearing Officer to conduct a public hearing on the Traffic Impact Assessment. - 6.6.3.
+- 6.6.3.
 General Requirements.
-The traffic impact assessment shall identify the improvements needed to: - 6.6.3.1.
+The TIA shall follow the NMDOT State Access Manual requirements, which requires a general assessment for smaller impact projects which generate little traffic, and a detailed analysis for those projects that generate larger traffic volumes.
+These larger impact projects will require a detailed traffic impact assessment which shall identify the improvements needed to: - 6.6.3.1.
 Ensure safe ingress to and egress from the site; - 6.6.3.2.
 Maintain adequate road capacity on the County and State road system to accommodate all traffic to and from the site generated by the project; - 6.6.3.3.
 Ensure safe and reasonable traffic operating conditions on roads and at intersections through which traffic to and from the site passes; - 6.6.3.4.
 Avoid creation of, or mitigate, unsafe and hazardous traffic conditions from heavy weights of trucks traveling to and from the site; - 6.6.3.5.
 Minimize the impact of nonresidential traffic on residential neighborhoods in the County; - 6.6.3.6.
 Protect the substantial public investment in the existing road system; - 6.6.3.7.
 Provide a basis for approving, modifying, or denying an application based upon the adequacy or deficiency of the County and State road systems to handle the needs generated by the project; - 6.6.3.8.
-Provide a basis for applicant financing of all County and State road improvements as shown on the CIP through use of development agreements or Improvement District Assessments for capacity needs; - 6.6.3.9.
+If applicable, after identifying any deficiency in road capacity as required by subsection 6.6.3.2. of the SLDC, determine, after taking into consideration improvements to be provided through development fees, improvements to be provided by the County through the mechanisms described in the CIP and through the mechanisms described in a voluntary development agreement or through an Improvement District how all infrastructure that is required will be provided; - 6.6.3.9.
 Evaluate whether adequate traffic capacity exists or will be available at the time a development order is granted for the application to safely and conveniently accommodate the traffic generated by the project on the County and State road system; - 6.6.3.10.
-Evaluate traffic operations and impacts at site access points under projected traffic loads: - 6.6.3.11.
+Evaluate traffic operations and impacts at site access points under projected traffic loads; - 6.6.3.11.
 Evaluate the impact of site-generated traffic on affected intersections in the County; - 6.6.3.12.
 Evaluate the impact of site-generated traffic on the safety, capacity and quality of traffic flow on public and private roads within the County; - 6.6.3.13.
-Evaluate the impact of the proposed project on residential roads from the traffic to and from the site; - 6.6.3.14.
-Ensure that site access and other improvements needed to mitigate the traffic impact of the development utilize County and State accepted engineering design standards and access management criteria; - 6.6.3.15.
-Establish the monetary contribution that the applicant will be required to provide to the County or to any established assessment or improvement district for the provision of all roads and highways shown on the CIP, the need for which is generated by the project;
+Evaluate the impact of the proposed project on residential roads from the traffic to and from the site: - 6.6.3.14.
+Ensure that site access and other improvements needed to mitigate the traffic impact of the development utilize County and State accepted engineering design standards and access management criteria;